rsdn/CodeJam/Main/src/Ranges/RangesPlannedChanges.md

 ﻿## List of optimizations to do:
 * Examples !!!!
-* DO WE NEED IT?
-Agressive inlining on struct constructors.
-Should measure first.
 * DO WE NEED IT? factory methods for Nullable<T> => Range<T>;
   Good part: ~2x speedup?
   Bad part: GetValueOrDefault for infinity will return 0, not null.